-The zoo park in Valencia is divided into 4 parts: Savannah, wetlands, rainforest at the equator and Madagascar.
+The zoo park in Valencia is divided in the yer 2021 into 4 parts: Savannah, wetlands, rainforest at the equator and Madagascar.

 The savannah region is often very popular with children.
 Here are most of the big animals like giraffes, lions and elephants.
 The zoo section Madagascar receives much praise.
 The large island off East Africa has its own fauna.
 Many of the animals are new to the visitors and therefore particularly interesting.